 3. Stalking

-If you are covered by any of these characteristics, and your employer has fired you because of this, contact your Anaheim wrongful termination lawyer at JML Law at 818-610-8800 for a confidential discussion about we can bring a wrongful termination lawsuit to your former employer.
+If any of these characteristics cover you, and your employer has fired you because of this, contact your Anaheim wrongful termination lawyer at JML Law at 818-610-8800 for a confidential discussion about how we can bring a wrongful termination lawsuit to your former employer.

-California law also makes it illegal for an employer to fire or penalize their employees for exercising their rights to time off for work.
+California law also makes it illegal for employers to fire or penalize their employees for exercising their rights to time off from work.
 If you have been fired for taking any of the following types of leave off, you may be able to sue for wrongful dismissal:

 1. Military leave – you have the right to take up to five years’ leave to serve in the military, and your job will still be there on your return.

-1. Members of the US Reserves, National Guard and Naval Militia have the right to take leave in order to take part in training etc
+1. Members of the US Reserves, National Guard, and Naval Militia have the right to take leave to participate in training, etc.

-2. Jury duty – employees in California cannot be fired for taking part in jury service
+2. Jury duty – employees in California cannot be fired for participating in jury service.

 3. Voting leave – employees in California can take up to two hours of paid leave to participate in elections.
 They cannot be fired for exercising this right.